Canal do Otário: Anonymity

-Controversies
+Lawsuits

 Bradesco

 In one popular video, he warns Brazilian consumers about what he says are hidden fees when they invest in a Bradesco S/A mutual fund.
 "This is what they're doing", he says in the video, imitating an armed robber, firing a warning shot with his fingers and shoving a wad of cash into his pocket.
 Bradesco said the video was offensive and won a case against Google Inc. on 2012 to remove it from its YouTube platform.
 Google has not yet removed the video and has appealed the case to a federal court in São Paulo.

 Correios

 The video with criticisms about Brazilian Post and Telegraph Corporation (also known as Correios) was banned in Brazilian YouTube through a court order (though it still remains available on YouTube in other countries).
 The video compares rates in Brazil with other countries and criticizes the state monopoly in the postage sector.
 By Correios' request, the Brazilian court ordered Google Inc to delete some parts of the video that shows the company's logo, which claimed "improper use of trademark".
 The decision was taken in November 2013, however, it was only effectively fulfilled in June 2014, coincidentally after the start of the Brazilian Civil Rights Framework for the Internet.
 The state-owned company said it will also request the removal of the video on Vimeo, as was done in Google.